 A professional stager can be the most efficient and effective option when it comes to staging your home.
 They have the experience, an eye for interior design, and can quickly get your house in order and looking fantastic.
 Although you will have to pay to hire a stager, once you see the return on your investment, the cost may seem minute.
 You can expect to pay anywhere from $300 and up into the thousands, depending on the size of your home.
 The price will vary depending on whether you have an empty house or if the stager can use some of your furniture and accessories.
 If you want to save money but still invest in a stager, ask if you can hire them for a consultation ($150+) and use their advice to do the staging yourself.
 Again, the quicker you can get your home staged and on the market, the higher the likelihood of getting it sold in a short period of time.

-When selling your home, you want to attract as much attention as possible and sell for the highest price -- that's where staging comes into play.
+When selling your home, you want to attract as much attention as possible and sell for the highest price -- that's where staging comes into play, real or virtual.
 Staging your home will make it much more appealing to potential buyers, and most likely bring higher returns and fewer days on market.
 We hope you'll take advantage of the practical staging tips we've provided -- start packing up the clutter, organizing your closets, removing personal photos, and letting some sunshine in.
 Keep your house clean and organized so you'll be ready for an open house or last minute showing.
 Soon you'll have an under contract sign in the yard.
 We wish you a quick sale!